Random matrix statistics and safety rest areas on interstates in the United States: Introduction and background

 Wigner surmise statistics have been exhibited in seemingly surprising places, such as the spacings between the nontrivial zeros on the critical line for the Riemann zeta function (the Montgomery pair-correlation conjecture) \cite{Montgomery} or between the cone photoreceptors inside chicken eyes \cite{chicken}.
-Transportation systems have served as a popular and ongoing source for other RMT statistical modeling problems, including spacings between parallel parked cars \cite{parallel}, cars stopped at traffic lights \cite{stopped}, traffic congestion models \cite{superstats}, and arrival times for buses in Cuernavaca \cite{cuernavaca} and New York City subway trains \cite{subway}.
-The particular fit to Wigner surmise statistics for these disparate systems aligns with theoretical and experimental results that spectral properties for coherent chaotic quantum systems appear generic, also known as the universality of quantum chaos (cf. \cite{Haake,KK10}, and references therein).
+Transportation systems have served as a popular and ongoing source for other RMT statistical modeling problems, {famously starting with the work of Krb\'alek and \v{S}eba on the spacings between bus arrivals in Cuernavaca \cite{cuernavaca,cuernavaca2}.
+For their model, key contributing factors for the ``repulsive'' forces between successive bus arrivals were the privatized bus system and the profit-driven adoption of hiring informants at set checkpoints along the bus route who would inform the driver (and owner of the bus) of the arrival time of the preceding driver; the drivers would then update their driving speed (speed up or slow down) to effect a sufficient gap in an attempt to maximize profits from potential passengers, which thus garners interactions between buses.
+Other transportation systems that have since been shown to align with Wigner surmise statistics include the spacings between parallel parked cars \cite{parallel}, cars stopped at traffic lights \cite{stopped}, traffic congestion models \cite{superstats}, and arrival times for New York City subway trains \cite{subway}.}